sbailouni/cse15l-lab-reports/lab-report-1-week-2.md

 Depending on the operating system you have, you may need to download a program before attempting this step.
 For Windows users, you will need to download OpenSSH through this following link: [Download OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
 For Mac users, you aren’t required to install this.

 To start, you will need to look up your course-specific account for CSE 15L through this link: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php).
-Make sure to write down the last two digits of your account name as you will need this to log into a course-specific account on `ieng6`.
+Make sure to write down the last three digits of your account name as you will need this to log into a course-specific account on `ieng6`.

 Then, open up the terminal on VS code either through the menu bar or by the Ctrl/Command + ` keyboard shortcut and begin typing the following command into the terminal.